 For questions about access to the Tuition Funding Sources, please contact the HU Upward Bound office at 501-279-4170.

 Upward Bound students - how you can help US help YOU!

 Maintaining the funding for Upward Bound is dependent on submitting statistical reports.
 The UB Staff will maintain contact with students after their high school graduation until they have completed college or some other form of post-secondary education.
 The staff cannot remain in contact with students... if we don't know where you are.
-If you are a HUUB graduate please fill out the Alumni Tracking form below with your current contact info!
+If you are a HUUB graduate please fill out the Alumni Tracking form above with your current contact info!
 We appreciate your help.
 By keeping us up-to-date on your progress you are helping provide UB opportunities to other high school students.